AlvisOu/Blockchain_Project/DESIGN.md

     two blocks being created at nearly the same time, a node must pick the blockchain with the most PoW.

+    To do this, we will use the following protocol:
+    During initialization, every single peer initialize with the exact same process.
+I.e., if there are four nodes, instead of one node doing the initialization and broadcasting it to everyone else, every single peer will simply just follow an identical initialization process.
+This should cause every node to create an identical block, which will be broadcast to every other peer, thus starting the mining of the first block.

+    Obviously, this doesn't address the case where a peer joins later or disconnects and reconnects later.
+In this case, the peer will request a copy of the blockchain from every other peer.
+It will then compare each peer's blockchain and take the longest one there is.

+    For forking, we will address simultaneous blocks on a high level.
+If, say, there are two chains, and a fork occurs creating blocks A and B, the chains will individually just accept whatever block comes first, since both blocks will have the same height and thus have no priority over the other.
+This creates a scenario where chain 1 may lead with block A, while chain 2 leads with block B. At this point, it is a matter of which block will be mined next.
+If A's block is mined next, chain 1 will simply append it, while chain 2 will detect that this new block is not only inconsistent with its own chain but that it also has a longer height.
+In this case, chain 2 will reach out to other peers to find the peer with the matching block.
+When found, it will simply replace its own chain with this new longest chain.

     We will also need to test our blockchain protocol for resilience towards invalid transactions and modifications.

     If these above feature are attained, then the core of the assignment will be completed.

 FUTURE DESIGN CONSIDERATIONS:
 There are several optional areas of improvement we can make.
 Given time,